jmcdonagh88/mlrun-auth/README.md

 1. Create a folder on the node to host the data that the keycloak DB will use - `/home/iguazio/keycloak_pvc` (path is in `pv.yaml`)
    1. The folder needs to have permissions 0777 (for now) - keycloak and the db are running with security_context etc., so this is just to avoid setting permissions properly.
-2. Create `keycloak` ns on k8s, and the pv/pvc needed for the keycloak db (files are in the `keycloak` folder):
+2. Create `mlrun` ns on k8s, and the pv/pvc needed for the keycloak db (files are in the `keycloak` folder):

    ```sh
    kubectl create namespace mlrun